eyepop-ai/Voxel51-Medical-Workshop/readme.md

 ## 🔐 API Keys

-For Notebook #2 and #3, you’ll need to paste your EyePop.ai API key when prompted or export it like this:
+For Notebook #2, you’ll need to paste your EyePop.ai API key.
+You can grab a key at https://www.eyepop.ai/

-# TBD

-You will receive your API key at the workshop check-in or via email.

----

-## 🧵 Notebooks

-- `01_dataset_visualization.ipynb`: Download, inspect, and explore the dataset with FiftyOne
-- `02_model_training_eyepop.ipynb`: Upload & label data, then train your model

----

-Let’s build something powerful together 💥